berkeleymt/berkeley.mt/content/news/2025-04-05_bmmt-2025-logistics.md

   near the check-in area.

-- A voucher for pre-ordered lunches, which can be redeemed during the lunch break in front of Wheeler Hall.
+- A voucher for pre-ordered lunches, which can be redeemed during the lunch break in front of Dwinelle Hall.

 **Check-in closes promptly at 8:45 AM**, so please be on time.
 If you arrive after this time, your team will be late to the Puzzle Round, which puts them at